enokjun/SPEC-debris-barrier-platform/README.md

 2) The user must contain the following Python libraries, please install these libraries using the pip module:

-	numpy

-	pandas

-	laspy

-	scipy

-	pykrige

-	plotly

-	shapely

-	matplotlib

-	alphashape

-	trimesh

-	scikit-learn

-	python-fcl

-	tripy

-	These python libraris can be installed by typing the following on the command prompt (or terminal)
+numpy, pandas, laspy, scipy, pykrige, plotly, shapely, matplotlib, alphashape, trimesh, scikit-learn, python-fcl, tripy These python libraris can be installed by typing the following on the command prompt (or terminal)

 	python -m pip install pip --upgrade

 	python -m pip install numpy pandas laspy scipy pykrige plotly shapely matplotlib alphashape trimesh scikit-learn python-fcl tripy

-3) The following 3rd party softwares are not required, but would be helpful:
+4) The following 3rd party softwares are not required, but would be helpful:

 	program code editor (e.g. VS code) with python extension installed